 A person who has HIV has difficulty fighting off other infections.
 You can help protect the person from infections.
 Avoid close contact with people who have contagious illnesses until their symptoms have disappeared.
 This includes illnesses such as colds,the flu,or stomach flu.
 If you have a cold or flu,wear a surgical-type mask and wash your hands before approaching or touching the ...

-HIV Symptoms in Children - Topic Overview
+Resistance to HIV Medicines - Topic Overview